Note to reader

 113. Where there are discrepancies between transmitted data and/or reported cargo and the actual number of pieces found on arrival, the process documented in the Memorandum D3-1-1, Policy Respecting the Importation and Transportation of Goods must be followed.

 Customs Self-Assessment Shipments

-131. Transmission of advance CSA cargo data is optional when part of a full load of CSA shipments.
-The existing paper process for reporting CSA goods at FPOA using a bar-coded lead sheet will continue to be accepted.
-However, if CSA-eligible goods are included on a pre-arrival electronic cargo transmission, the Business Number of the approved CSA importer – along with all other pre-arrival electronic cargo data elements – must be included in the transmission in order for the goods to be “authorized to deliver” under the CSA program.
-For more information on the CSA program policy and requirements refer to Memorandum D3-1-7, Customs Self Assessment Programs for Carriers.
+114. Transmission of advance CSA cargo data is optional when part of a full load of CSA shipments.
+If CSA-eligible goods are included on a pre-arrival electronic cargo transmission, the Business Number of the approved CSA importer – along with all other pre-arrival electronic cargo data elements – must be included in the transmission in order for the goods to be “authorized to deliver” under the CSA program.
+For more information on the CSA program policy and requirements refer to Memorandum D23-2-1, Customs Self-Assessment Program for Carriers.

 Note: When CSA shipments are mixed with non-CSA shipments on a conveyance, full cargo details are required, and the CSA indicator must be used.

 One Conveyance – Multiple Trailers – One Shipment